agh-lunar-tech/lunar-ui/README.md

 # Lunar Mission Control UI

 A modern React-based user interface for monitoring and controlling lunar mission operations.
-This application receives telemetry data from the lunarterm system and provides a user-friendly interface for sending commands to the spacecraft.
+This application connects to the lunarterm system via a WebSocket bridge server, providing real-time telemetry display and command interface.

 ## Features